Research Administration Policies

 |F&A||None||See definition of Charitable Grant above for details.||15% of Total Costs||Full F&A unless RA30 exceptions apply||Full F&A plus 5% (except federal flow-through, which is assessed at full)|

-1 -In some rare instances, a Restricted Grant or Contract may be provided by an individual; however, approval by the Vice President for Research or the Corporate Controller in consultation with the Vice President for Development and Alumni Relations is required prior to accepting such Financial Assistance or Procurement, respectively.
+-In some rare instances, a Restricted Grant or Contract may be provided by an individual; however, approval by the Senior Vice President for Research or the Associate Vice President for Budget and Finance in consultation with the Vice President for Development and Alumni Relations is required prior to accepting such Financial Assistance or Procurement, respectively.

 - March 23, 2017 - Editorial changes in the PURPOSE and DEFINITIONS, changing references for the Senior Vice President for Development and Alumni Relations to Vice President for Development and Alumni Relations.